brice-digilus/infrared-page/index.md

 **Why hemispherical, time-sequences ?**

 Most infrared sensors on the market aim for "single-shot" diagnostics.
 I wanted here to explore more of the idea of an infrared "surveillance"/"overall monitoring" camera.
 Where information is not in pure resolution but spacial and time dynamics.
 Also it is interesting to combine it with a Lidar sensor (WIP) so the infrared image can be segmented according to the spacial shape.
+It's a curiosity project around infrared imaging and it is also a curiosity project around pushing low cost sensors.
+I think it can have applications in building science or any big place where one is curious about heat flow...

 **Why inexpensive off the shelve ?**